JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 To override different methods with clashing Kotlin signatures, you can add a `@Suppress("CONFLICTING_OVERLOADS")` annotation to the class.

+> Suppressing an error on clashing Kotlin signatures is a temporary workaround.
+Stability isn't guaranteed in this case so
+> use it with caution.
+We're working on fixing this behavior in future Kotlin releases.
+>
+{type="warning"}

 By default, the Kotlin/Native compiler doesn't allow calling a non-designated Objective-C initializer as a `super(...)` constructor.
 This behaviour can be inconvenient if the designated initializers aren't marked properly in the Objective-C